pythian/skeletos/src/web-router/README.md

-# Skeletos React Web Router
+# Skeletos Web Router

-Builds on top of Skeletos to provide additional facilities for routing for a React web application.
+Builds on top of Skeletos to provide additional facilities for routing for a web application.

+This package can be used on node and in browsers.

 More documentation coming soon.